Curvature Grafted by Instantons: Holomorphic surgery and instanton decay

 \section{Holomorphic surgery and instanton decay}

 We define a new type of holomorphic surgery which we call {\it grafting}.

 We will discuss 2 types of grafting: open and closed.
 Closed grafting is a specific new type of surgery on the base space such that, when the space holds an instanton (or a vector bundle), then the 4 dimensional manifold changes under grafting, but the instanton (or holomorphic bundle) on it remains essentially the same, although loosing some of its charge.
 We will carry out the closed grafting by replacing a $Z_k$ with another $Z_{k'}$.
-The operation is possible whenever $k'=k \mod 2$, because only in such case there exists a holomorphic isomorphism $Z_{k'}^0\ce Z_{k' }- \ell \simeq Z_k - \ell\ec Z_k^0$.
-Furthermore, holomorphic patching of a $Z_1$ is possible at any smooth point, and corresponds to the operation of blowing up a point which is well known in algebraic geometry.
+Holomorphic patching of a $Z_1$ is possible at any smooth point, and corresponds to the operation of blowing up a point which is well known in algebraic geometry.
 However, the new operation considered here is not just that of changing the surface by adding a $Z_1$, but also carrying along with it an instanton (or holomorphic vector bundle).

 We may regard the blow up $\pi \colon \widetilde X \rightarrow X $ of a point $x \in X$ as a holomorphic patching